Andynoid/StudyMethod/Notes on How to win friends and influence people.md

 > Remember other people's birthday.

-## A simple way to make a good first impression.
+## A simple way to make a good first impression. ---- Smile.

 >You don't feel like smiling?
 Then what?
 Two things.
 First, force yourself to smile.
 If you are alone, force yourself to whistle or hum a tune or sing.
 Act as if you were already happy, and that will tend to make you happy.
 Here is the way the psychologist and philosopher William James put it: